erdc/air-water-vv/3d/dambreak_Gomez/README.rst

 ================================

 The problem consists of a 0.4m  x 0.3m x 0.61 (dx x dz x dy) column of water, initially at rest.
-Under the action of gravity the water column interacts with an obstacle and collapses to a wall.
+Under the action of gravity, the water column interacts with an obstacle and collapses to a wall.
 The computational domain is a 3D rectangular box with  dimensions 1.6m long x 0.61m x 0.75m high.
-The obstacle has dimensions 0.12m x 0.12m, is placed on the tank' s base and reaches the top of the doamin.
+The obstacle has dimensions 0.12m x 0.12m, it is placed on the tank' s bottom and reaches the top of the doamin.
-The top of the domain is left open, when the rest of the boundary patches act as NoSlip walls.
+The top of the domain is left open, when the rest of the boundary patches act as no slio walls.
-In the following figure a sketch of the dambreak initial conditions is shown.
+In the following figure, a sketch of the dambreak initial conditions is shown.

 .. figure:: ./dambreakGomez.JPG